pulumi/examples/aws-ts-slackbot/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# A simple Slackbot running in AWS using Pulumi.
+# Slackbot for Posting Slack Mention Notifications

-A simple Slackbot (called '@mentionbot') that sends a message to specific channel to notifiy you any time you're @mentioned anywhere.
-Very helpful if you want a time-ordered list of @mentions to go through at a later point.
+A simple Slackbot (called '@mentionbot') that sends a message to specific channel to notify you any time you're @mentioned anywhere.
+This bot is useful for when you need a time-ordered list of @mentions to go through at a later point.

 Slack users can subscribe/unsubscribe from notifications easily.
 Simply add `@mentionbot` to a channel you want to be notified in.
 Then send any message to `@mentionbot` to subscribe.
 To stop getting messages send a message to `@mentionbot` containing the word `unsubscribe`.